Azure-Samples/rag-data-openai-python-promptflow/README.md

 Evaluation relies on an evaluation dataset.
 In this case, we have an evaluation dataset with chat_input, and then a target function that adds the LLM response and context to the evaluation dataset before running the evaluations.

-Running evaluation logs traces to cloud.
+Optionally, if you want to log your code traces and evaluation results on AI studio, run the following command.
 Make sure you have logged in Azure CLI (az login, refer to Azure CLI doc for more informations) before execute below CLI command:
 ``` bash
 pf config set trace.destination=azureml://subscriptions/<subscription-id>/resourcegroups/<resource-group-name>/providers/Microsoft.MachineLearningServices/workspaces/<project-name>
 ```

+> [!NOTE]
+> This will configure your project with a Cosmos DB account for logging.
+It may take several minutes the first time you run an evaluation.

 The following script streamlines the evaluation process.
 Update the evaluation code to set your desired evaluation metrics, or optionally evaluate on custom metrics.
 You can also change where the evaluation results get written to.